vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  * Drupal: Now that we have access to the Drupal administration panel, we can gain RCE by enabling the PHP filter module.
 This will allow us to execute arbitrary code on the site by inserting a specifically crafted string into page content.
 After enabling the module, I proceed to allow code to be executed by all users under the configuration screen for the module.
 Once enabled we need to give permission to use it so in people -> permissions check "Use the PHP code text for.

-   Next I create a new block (by going to Blocks, under the Structure menu) with the following content.
-I make sure to select PHP code from the Text format drop down.
-Taken from <https://g0blin.co.uk/droopy-vulnhub-writeup/>
+   Next, we create a new block (by going to Blocks, under the Structure menu) with the following content.
+We make sure to select PHP code from the Text format drop down.
+Taken from `Droopy Vulnhub WriteUp <https://g0blin.co.uk/droopy-vulnhub-writeup/>`_
    Drupal settings file location: /var/www/html/sites/default/settings.php

+ * WordPress : If we have found a username and password of wordpress with admin privileges, we can upload a php meterpreter.
+One of the possible way is to do Appearance > Editor > Possibly edit 404 Template.

 * If the only port which is open is 3128, check for the open proxy and route the traffic via the open proxy.

+* Running Asterisk/ Elastix/ FreePBX or any PBX, probably try `SIPVicious <https://github.com/EnableSecurity/sipvicious>`_  suite is a set of tools that can be used to audit SIP based VoIP systems.
+Running http:\\IP\panel should provide us valid extensions.

+* Sharepoint running?
+Probably, check `SPartan <https://github.com/sensepost/SPartan>`_ Frontpage and Sharepoint fingerprinting and attack tool and `SharePwn <https://github.com/0rigen/SharePwn>`_ SharePoint Security Auditor.

 * Want to send a email via the SMTP server something like SMTP-Open-Relay utilize `Swaks <http://www.jetmore.org/john/code/swaks/>`_ Swiss Army Knife for SMTP.